Demon’s Souls: The first truly next-gen game is a lopsided but impressive showcase – TechCrunch

 The comparative few who played Demon’s Souls were elated to hear that it was being remade, and by Bluepoint at that (who also remade the legendary Shadow of the Colossus), but worried that the game might not stand up by modern standards.

-Can an old game, the essentials of which are a decade behind its descendants, be given a really, really, really, ridiculously good-looking coat of paint and still act as a blockbuster next-gen debut?
+Can an old game, the essentials of which are a decade behind its descendants, be given a really, really, really ridiculously good-looking coat of paint and still act as a blockbuster next-gen debut?
 Well, it kind of has to — there’s no other option!
 Fortunately the game really does hold up, and in fact makes for a harrowing, cinematic experience despite a few significant creaks.

 I don’t want to give a full review of the game itself; let it suffice to say that, although it looks and runs much better, the core of the game is almost entirely unchanged.
 Any review from the last decade is still completely relevant, down to the “magic is overpowered” and “inventory burden is annoying.”

 As a next-gen gaming experience, however, Demon’s Souls is as yet without comparison.
-It serves as a showcase not only for the PS5’s graphical prowess, but its sound design, haptics, speed, and OS.
+It serves as a showcase not only for the PS5’s graphical prowess, but its sound design, haptics, speed and OS.

 First, the graphics.
 It’s clear that Sony and Bluepoint intended this to be a truly lavish remake, and the game’s structure — essentially five long, mostly linear levels — provides an excellent platform for breathtaking visuals carefully tuned to the user’s experience.